Social media – time and time again – shows us in nearly real-time a war that has taken countless lives.

-The War in Ukraine Presses On: Videos circulated on social media last week that showed the destruction of at least two Soviet-era BMP-2 amphibious infantry fighting vehicles in recent fighting in Ukraine.
+The War in Ukraine Presses On: Videos circulated on social media back in February that showed the destruction of at least two Soviet-era BMP-2 amphibious infantry fighting vehicles in recent fighting in Ukraine.

 According to a post on Twitter, during a night attack on the positions of the 79th Brigade of the Ukrainian military, one of the Russian Army’s BMP-2s hit a mine, while the other was successfully targeted by an FGM-148 Javelin man-portable anti-tank launcher.